mussatto/mussatto.github.io/_posts/2016-09-26-golang-interfaces.markdown

 In this post I will describe briefly how Golang interfaces work.

-The idea is: an animal, and a Dog that behaves as an animal.

 ### The interface

+The main idea we for this sample is: an animal, a Dog and a Cat that behaves as an animal.

 Here, we are defining which functions are required to a type to work as a Animal: